BanderAlfaifi/fast-typer/README.md

 # fast-typer
 Test your typing speed easy and fast!
-Built With React JS
+Built with React JS